zht750808/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 .. warning::

    If running parallel aka 'Concurrent' jobs, make sure, that each job writes to a different volume, otherwise restore-erros might occur.
-Use MaximumConcurrentJobs = 1 for the used device.
+Use *MaximumConcurrentJobs = 1* for the used device.

 Basic Concept
 ^^^^^^^^^^^^^

-* split full jobs into n incremental jobs
+* split full jobs into *n* incremental jobs
 * The full job itself only prepares the job-splitting, keeping local meta-data in temporary files on the client.
 The full job itself does not backup any data

   * Based on the LocalFileset plugin, fileset definition via a FD side include-file
   * Number of split jobs n given as plugin parameter
-  * Full job creates a file list for each of the n split-job, slicing by number of files, sorted by files mtime (data amount may be considered in a second iteration)
+  * Full job creates a file list for each of the *n* split-job, slicing by number of files, sorted by files mtime (data amount may be considered in a second iteration)
-  * Slicing by mtime offers the opportunity to reliably get all files from a fileset in a consistent parallelized way
+  * Slicing by *mtime* offers the opportunity to reliably get all files from a fileset in a consistent parallelized way
   * Optional since / until parameter to ignore files outside the given since-until range (not implemented, yet)

-* Incremental jobs have2 possible modes: split and regular
+* Incremental jobs have 2 possible modes: *split* and *regular*

   * split: plugin will check for special files defining fileset / time-slice for split jobs